mythosMatheWG/unityIntoIOSSample/README.md

 # unityIntoIOSSample
-Sample project how to integrate Unity in a native iOS App
+Sample project how to integrate Unity5 into a native iOS App